vankor/self-driving-car/CarND-LaneLines-P1/README.md

 ## 3. Possible improvements to pipeline

-A possible improvement would be to add more advanced image preprocessing: removing noises, glares and shadows from source image, obstacles detection and removing  from source image.
+A possible improvement would be to add more advanced image preprocessing: removing noises (glares and shadows) from source image, distortion correction, obstacles detection and removing, using more advanced color transform techniques.
 This will reduce redundant 'noise' lines count and improve detection accuracy.

 One more possible improvement could be dynamic vertices, margin allowed slopes and other params adjustment depending on car maneuvering.
 For example when car turns.
 This requires to know info about earlier state images to detect maneuvering type and adjust param values.